cjcoats/ioapi-3.2/README.txt

     considerations implemented in terms of "Makeinclude" files and an environment variable "BIN" that characterizes this compatibility type.
-"Makeinclude.$BIN" files are available for many platforms (including some debug-, profiling, distributed-I/O and other variants, denoted by dbg, pg, mpi, i8, and r8 suffixes)
+"Makeinclude.$BIN" files are available for many platforms (including some debug, profiling, distributed-I/O and other variants, denoted by "dbg", "pg", "mpi", "_360", "_365", "i8", and "r8" suffixes)

     From these examples and from a knowledge of the compiler user manual, it should be relatively easy to build Makeinclude files for most UNIX or UNIX-like platforms and compilers.
 Instructions for building the I/O API library libioapi.a  and the I/O API tool executable programs are as follows:

     Build instructions for I/O API 3.1 match those for I/O API 3.2